"If an actor can’t travel to a distant or exotic location."

 date, time, location, weather condition, compass direction, height, tilt, distance to subject-(reference stand in), elevation of subject relative to the camera height, focal length, color temperature, shutter speed, frame rate, shooting stop, key side reading, fill side reading.

-Before you can shoot - the locations must be scouted!
+Before filming - the locations must be scouted!
 Always look at more than one area because you might not get permission to shoot there or it isn't affordable or practical to shoot there.
 Once you like a place, do a light study* to ascertain the optimal time to shoot for light and shadow conditions.
 In some cases, say a canyon location, you may have a very brief time to shoot the background so plan accordingly and set up early to be a 100% ready. *A light study is where you take a still picture every half hour from your probable camera angle.
 Remember - there is always enough time in a light study to shoot multiple angles - so cover yourself and don't guess.
 Review the photos and plan to shoot at that time.
 For best results, photograph your light study as close to the shoot date as possible.
 Now we shoot!
 And since it's a day exterior we must be prepared to accept the lighting conditions that exist on the day.
 Hopefully the conditions will support the intent of the shot in support of the story.
 Filmmaking is all about compromises and some are more painful than others.
 And none more so than to a DP who doesn't get the lighting conditions planned for on the shoot day.
 Oh, but it makes us strong!
 Frame up your shot and commit to the composition including the placement of the stand in.
 Lock off the camera - in other words - don't pan or tilt until after the shot is exposed and the aforementioned measurements are recorded.
 Shoot a pass with and without the stand-in.
 The pass with the stand-in is called a reference pass.
 These are useful because you get to see an example of how the natural light looks on a person in that environment.
 This will provide the foundation for your lighting on stage.
 The direction of the key should be replicated on stage and the amount of natural fill can be adjusted based on the look you're after aesthetically.
 If you have extra time and the weather conditions are changing, wait for the change to occur and shoot an additional pass.
 It's always good to have these elements in a variety of different lighting conditions because you never know - the script could change or the intent of the shot could evolve into something else.
 In other words – shoot versions.

 Measurements are critical because they are needed for the second element that will be photographed in front of the process backing.
 If your stand-in is placed off center in the image, try not to triangulate his position relative to the camera.
 Rather, measure straight away from the lens and then pace off to either side to his position and measure that distance.
 Also, if the stand-in is uphill or downhill relative to the lens height, you should attempt to ascertain that elevation difference with a line level.
 This measurement will affect the lens height on stage unless that discrepancy is built into the set.